peterfairfield/anaxis/t/the_king.md

 ## The Ambush

 Thugs will thug.
 They can be very upsetting, but this is a trial force.
-Some of them seem real interested in the beefier players.
+Some of them seem real interested in the beefier players, which they consider a greater threat.
 What's their position on this shakedown and can they roll or do they need to jet?
+They may even try to hire them on as muscle.
 How much for the big one?
 Anyway, there are a lot of them and they run if there is trouble.
 They will come back with more, and with

+The Bandits have recently become [Broken Ones](/f/the_broken_ones.md), a sect of Erimesh who believe in the Danoi stories of the Sun King.
+The Sister of the Hidden Moon hold their populist tendacies in check enough in the city, but many groups, including the Order of St. Andreas have declared them heretical.

 ## The Aftermath

-Skyre Gowan will happily purchase whatever weapons or gear that they wish to sell off the bandit's bodies.
+[Skyre Gowan](/p/skyre_gowan.md) will happily purchase whatever weapons or gear that they wish to sell off the bandit's bodies.
 If things go well, they might even throw a party.

 ## Bore shows up